ryanwoconnor/faq.twin.villas/beebecove.md

 ### Air Conditioning

 We have two air conditioners in the house.
 They are located in each bedroom.
 These units are not controlled by the thermostats on the walls.
+We typically take these out when the weather starts to get cold, and put them in when the weather starts to get warm.
+Please do not attempt to install these on your own, or remove them from windows on your own.
+If you need to do either, please give your house a call and we we will come and take care of it.

 ### Trash and Recycling